Daniel McCullers

-Daniel Ray McCullers-Sanders (born August 11, 1992) is an American football nose tackle who is a free agent.
-He was drafted by the Pittsburgh Steelers in the sixth round of the 2014 NFL Draft.
-He played college football at Tennessee.
+Daniel Ray McCullers-Sanders (born August 11, 1992) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He was selected by the Pittsburgh Steelers in the sixth round of the 2014 NFL draft.
+He played college football for the Tennessee Volunteers.

-Early years
+Early life

-McCullers was born in Raleigh, North Carolina on August 11, 1992, the son of Marcus Sanders and Phyllis McCullers.
+McCullers was born in Raleigh, North Carolina, on August 11, 1992, the son of Marcus Sanders and Phyllis McCullers.
 He has an older sister, Deonica, and a younger sister, Dakita.
 His parents were Phyllis McCullers and Marcus Sanders, him and his sisters spent much their childhood with their grandparents.

 McCullers played high school football at Southeast Raleigh Magnet High School under Coach Daniel Finn and defensive coordinator Marvin Burke.
 He recorded 55 tackles and four sacks during his junior year in 2008, and was an all-conference selection.
-He followed this up with 29 tackles and five sacks during his senior year in 2009, in which he helped Southeast Raleigh to a 10-3 record.
+He followed this up with 29 tackles and five sacks during his senior year in 2009, in which he helped Southeast Raleigh to a 10–3 record.
 He was selected to the all-state second-team following his senior season.